AutoRotate – Ubuntu Installation Instructions

 These are the instructions for installing the autorotate script on Ubuntu laptops using a prepackaged binary.
 If you are not using Ubuntu, then follow the general installation instructions.

-Installation Instructions (Ubuntu Karmic Koala)
+Installation Instructions (Ubuntu Lucid Lynx)

 1. Make sure you have a working accelerometer that is reading the proper orientation.